 Blue Oak BBQ

 Blue Oak BBQ tops our list of inclusive eateries because of their efforts and outreach to the LGBTQ community.
-This Bayou St. John joint will satisfy your BBQ cravings with everything from ribs to smoked turkey.
+This Bayou St. John neighborhood joint will satisfy your BBQ cravings with everything from ribs to smoked turkey.
 Early birds can head over for a brisket croissant sandwich before they’re gone, but a wide selection of specialty sandwiches and BBQ plates are served all day.

 Jack Rose